 We told you earlier that there is no seat too far from the floor in Paul Porter Arena, and one of the first places you will notice this is the behavior of the fans.
 Gardner-Webb fell behind early on the day I visited, and though the crowd was muted a bit, they never gave up on the Runnin' Bulldogs.
 As the team mounted a comeback in the second half -- eventually taking the lead -- the crowd volume continued to rise, at times reaching a level that rivals that of much larger facilities.
 The layout of the building and the seats' proximity to the floor makes this a great home-court advantage.

-There is a fan section across from the Gardner-Webb bench called the Holtmanniacs.
-Drawing their name from current head coach Chris Holtmann, this group playfully - but respectfully - heckles the opposing team, participates in promotions, dons funny outfits and, most importantly, truly supports their home team.
+There is a student section across from the Gardner-Webb bench called the Dawg Pound.
+This group playfully - but respectfully - heckles the opposing team, participates in promotions, dons funny outfits and, most importantly, truly supports their home team.
 The group sits next to the band, making for a pretty boisterous corner of the arena.

-Holtmann's arrival at Gardner-Webb in 2010 started the process of taking the program to the next level, and as Holtmann and his troops continue to build a successful program, one would hope that the arena will fill up on a regular basis.
+Former head coach Chris Holtmann's arrival at Gardner-Webb in 2010 started the process of taking the program to the next level, and as the Runnin' Bulldogs continue to build a successful program, one would hope that the arena will fill up on a regular basis.
 This is the logical next step in the program's success.
 I attended a game on a Saturday night, and there were some open seats in the upper level.
 Once these fill up, the volume in the arena will keep climbing.

 As we noted in our review of Gardner-Webb's football facility, Spangler Stadium, Boiling Springs does not offer a number of direct routes.
 Fans flying to visit the campus have the option of flying into Charlotte-Douglas International or Greenville-Spartanburg International (both about an hour away) or Asheville (approximately two hours).
 There is also only one hotel in town, so staying in Shelby or Gaffney may present a better option.
 The university is located on North Carolina Highway 150, with US Highway 74 minutes away in Shelby, and South Carolina Interstate 85 in Gaffney.